In this tutorial, we share 5 easy ways to export the pages of a PDF as individual JPEG or PNG images on Mac for free.

 I’m sure you might have thought of this, but I have a tip to share.

-To address this, open a PDF in Preview and adjust the page by pressing Command + Plus (+) or Minus (-).
-You can also open Preview in full screen by clicking the tiny green button from the top left.
+To address this, open a PDF in Preview and adjust the page by pressing Command + + (plus) or - (minus).
+You can also open Preview in full screen by clicking the tiny green button in the top left.

 Once you have the PDF opened properly in full screen, press Command + Shift + 5 and use this method to select an area to take the screenshot.
-The good thing about this method is that if you have to take screenshots of several PDF pages, pressing Command + Shift + 5 will remember the screen area selection.
+If you have to take screenshots of several PDF pages, pressing Command + Shift + 5 will remember the screen area selection.
 So, all the screenshots you take will be of the same size.

-Use online websites to convert PDF to images
+5. Use online websites to convert a PDF to images

-I listed this way to convert PDF to images at the end because you’re uploading the PDF to the online servers of the website.
+I listed this way to convert the PDF to images at the end because you’re uploading the PDF to the website’s online servers.
 If the PDF is sensitive, I use the methods mentioned above.
-But for all other general purposes, I have been using iLovePDF for the last four years.
+However, for all other general purposes, I have been using iLovePDF for the last four years.
 The site is great and offers several PDF editing tools, including converting a PDF to JPG or extracting the individual images inside a PDF.